-Final construction plans are under development.
-The Massachusetts Department of Transportation anticpates placing the project out to bid during the summer or fall of 2013.
-Some construction may begin later this fall, but heavier construction is anticipated to begin in the spring of 2014.
-The project is anticipated to take approximately 24 months to complete.
+Construction plans were finalized in 2013 and the Massachusetts Department of Transportation (MassDOT) advertised the project for bid in the fall of 2013.
+Construction began in June 2014.
+The project is anticipated to take approximately 18-24 months to complete.
 Access to the playground as well through the Cambridge Common is expected to be maintained during the period of work, with some pedestrian detours as paths are reconstructed.
 Most events and sporting activities will need to be relocated during construction.

 The purpose of this meeting was to view and discuss the tree removal plan for the Common in the context of the tree planting plan and overall landscape treatment for the Common as part of a planned rehabilitation project which could start as early as the fall of 2013.

 After several meetings with interest groups, the public process for the project concluded ti a 25% conceptual design for the rehabilitation of Cambridge Common and the addition of a multi-use path in Flagstaff Park held on June 9th, 2011 at 7:00 P. M. at 13 Appian Way, Longfellow Building at Harvard Education School.
 See the documents tab for additional graphics and handouts.